A Patient’s Guide to Patellofemoral Problems

 What do patellar problems feel like?

-When people have patellofemoral problems, they sometimes report a sensation like the patella is slipping.
+When people have patellofemoral problems, they sometimes report a sensation like a patella slipping.
 This is thought to be a reflex response to pain and not because there is any instability in the knee.

 Others report having pain around the front part of the knee or along the edges of the kneecap.
 These symptoms may be due to problems with the way the patella lines up in the femoral groove.
 But symptoms of patellar pain can happen even when the patella appears to be lined up properly.